archlinux/conf.archlinux.org/content/reports/archconf_2019.md

 * Packages (pkgbase) are maintained in separate git repositories
   * Tags: `pkgname-(epoch:)pkgver-pkgrel`
-    * Not tagged by arch (a PKGBUILD may work for several archictectures)
+    * Not tagged by arch (a PKGBUILD may work for several architectures)
     * Signed tags + verification
       * Option (A) Tags can be force pushed until a "release"
       * Option (B) Do not allow force pushing tags - **AGREED ON THIS**